Scotland

 A riveting place for families, the Sealife Adventure Park houses over 2,000 sea creatures, from sharks to sea otters and has attractions for both children and adults.
 The new ‘Night & Day: 24-hour ocean tunnel’ is a magical attraction where you can observe sea creatures in the pitch blackness, making for a unique experience.
 Children can also enjoy the Caribbean Cove adventure play area, with its climbing frames and viewing spots – and even a shark tunnel!
 With under 3-s allowed in for free, Sealife is ideal for young families looking for a thrilling day out.

 Weymouth is a lively town within Dorset and offers great variety in its attractions.
-There are plenty of excellent eateries, and Weymouth’s beach and harbour is a great place to relax and unwind after a crammed day of adventure.
+There are plenty of excellent eateries and Weymouth’s beach and harbour is a great place to relax and unwind after a crammed day of adventure.
 With its picturesque views and fun attractions for all, Weymouth is a no-brainer for those who crave an exhilarating UK holiday.